yongliang-wu/NumPro/README.md

 The instruction dataset for training can be found at [Google Drive](https://drive.google.com/drive/folders/13NYRDC87Uc4AqaT5FBHA7QkHV5OMl-v8?usp=sharing).

-Note: We also use the instruction dataset from [VTimeLLM](https://github.com/huangb23/VTimeLLM) stage2, due to the copyright issue of youtube, we cannot provide source video here.
+Note: We also use the instruction dataset from [VTimeLLM](https://github.com/huangb23/VTimeLLM) stage2 and stage3, due to the copyright issue of youtube, we cannot provide source video here.
 You can download through [yt-dlp](https://github.com/yt-dlp/yt-dlp) by yourself.
 ## Train

 ## Inference